mkondratek/git-machete-blog-post/blog.md

 The plugin provides a bunch of actions that can help you to manage your repository.

-Among the others, there is `Rebase branch onto parent` (that performs interactive rebase of a given branch onto its parent), `Push` and `Pull`.
+Among the others, there is `Rebase onto parent`
+(that performs interactive rebase of a given branch onto its parent), `Push` and `Pull`.
 Let's have a look at the following example...